jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-02.md

 The hallway was even more crowded now.
 Sophia checked her phone: 8:23.
 Classes started at 8:45.
 She had time to find her locker, drop off her jacket, maybe hide in the bathroom until first period.

+The staircase to the second floor was wide and central, with students gathering on every step.
+This was the heart of the school, she realized.
+The place where social hierarchies played out in real time.

-She was halfway up the stairs when she saw him.
+She was halfway up when she saw him.

+---

+Seventh step up when she saw him.

+Her brain just—stopped.

+Sophia's foot was on the seventh step when her eyes found him at the top landing, and everything else disappeared.

 Ethan Price.

 She recognized him instantly, which was insane because it had been eight years and people changed dramatically between nine and seventeen.
 But something about the way he moved—confident, easy, like he knew exactly where he belonged—was exactly the same.

-His hair was darker than she remembered, and he was taller (obviously), and his shoulders were broader (hockey training), and he was surrounded by at least six people, all talking at once.
+He was taller.
+Obviously.
+His hair was darker than she remembered, pushed back carelessly from his face.
+His shoulders were broader, his jaw more defined.
+He was wearing a St. Paul's hockey jacket—navy and gold—and he was surrounded by at least six people, all talking at once, all vying for his attention.

-Sophia froze on the staircase.

-He looked... good.
+He looked good.
 Really good.
-Not in a objective-observation way but in a way that made her stomach flip.
-Dark hair pushed back carelessly, strong jawline, the kind of athletic build that came from years of elite training.
-He was wearing a St. Paul's hockey jacket—navy and gold—and he was laughing at something one of his friends said, and Sophia suddenly remembered with perfect clarity what it felt like to be nine years old and racing him across fresh ice.
+Not in an objective observation way but in a way that made her mouth go dry.

 She should keep walking.
 Should get to her locker, start her day, pretend she'd never seen him.
 What were the odds he'd remember her anyway?
 They'd been kids.
-He'd probably had dozens of friends since then, important friends, hockey friends, friends who mattered.
+He'd had eight years to become someone completely different, make important friends, build a life that had nothing to do with Saturday mornings at a community rink.

 But then—impossibly—he looked up.

-Their eyes met across the crowded hallway, and Sophia watched recognition dawn on his face.
-His expression shifted from casual laughter to surprise to something she couldn't read, and then he was excusing himself from his group and moving toward the stairs.
+Their eyes met across the crowded staircase.

+Sophia watched recognition dawn on his face.
+Saw his expression shift from casual laughter to surprise to something she couldn't read.
+Saw him excuse himself from his group and start moving toward the stairs.

 Toward her.

 No no no no no.

+She was frozen on step seven, students streaming past her, bumping her shoulder, muttering "excuse me."
+Her ears rang.

+Ethan reached her, and the world came crashing back—sound, the smell of bodies and cafeteria food.
+But all Sophia could see was him standing two steps above her, looking at her like she was a math problem that didn't make sense.

 "Sophia?"
 He said her full name, not Soph, and something about that felt wrong.
 "Sophia Chen?"

-She forced herself to breathe.
+Her voice came out smaller than she wanted.
 "Hi."

 "Holy shit."
-He ran a hand through his hair, looking genuinely shocked.
+He ran a hand through his hair, still staring.
 "What are you— When did you— You're here?"

 "Apparently."